Glossary

 What Is a First Aid Kit?

-A first aid kit is a bag, box, or pack containing life-saving supplies that can be used to assist a sick or injured person until full medical assistance or emergency services are available.
-It also includes personal protective aid equipment, medicines, medical equipment, survival supplies, and convenience items.
-The kit is created based on the types of emergencies in the workplace.
-The first aid kit should be kept in a cold, dry place.
-This position should also be out of the reach of children.
+A first aid kit is a bag, box, or pack of life-saving supplies used to help a sick or injured person until full medical assistance or emergency services arrive.
+Beyond the basics, it can hold personal protective equipment, medicines, medical equipment, survival supplies, and convenience items.
+What goes inside depends on the kinds of emergencies a given workplace is likely to face.
+Store the kit somewhere cold and dry, and keep it out of the reach of children.

 What Are First Aid Kit Requirements?